live627/SMF-bot-hygiene/README.md

 * Yes, I know Google does not honor crawl-delay, but I can hope.

 ## .htaccess Notes & Criteria:
-* My site attempts to allow true search engine crawlers that honor robots.txt.
+* Our site attempts to allow true search engine crawlers that honor robots.txt.
 Even international crawlers, as we support folks from all over the world.
 * Crawlers that are not for search engines will get blocked, e.g., AI crawlers are blocked.
 Social media crawlers are blocked, e.g., Facebook, TikTok, etc.
 * Crawlers that try to remain anonymous, e.g., by disguising the user agent, are blocked.
 * Crawlers that do not honor robots.txt are blocked.